“Do you have a format for a sub-recipient risk assessment to develop monitoring plans?”

 Question: “Do you have a format for the sub-recipient risk assessment to develop monitoring plans?
 Is this done annually?”

-Answer: There is not an “official” checklist, but you can model the subrecipient assessment on risk assessments performed by the funding agencies, such as the ones from DHS at:
+Answer: There is not an “official” checklist, but you can model the subrecipient assessment on risk assessments and monitoring plans offered by the funding agencies, such as the ones from DOJ at:

-Then you want to monitor and make adjustments as needed based Grant Managers-Part I on things like new awards, or reporting of audit findings.
+Then, you want to monitor and make adjustments, as needed, based on things like new awards or reporting of audit findings.

-I think at a minimum you would be reviewing this and documenting the results annually Grant Managers-Part I , or even more often on larger subawards.
+At a minimum, you would review this and document the results annually or more often based on your monitoring plan.

 Some other suggestions are: